web-at-berkeley/tp-sp23-backend/README.md

 In addition to building out this API, you will need to write up a short design doc (designdoc.md).
 We don't intend for this to take very much time, but we want to hear some of the choices you made and why.
 To be specific, here are some points you might want to talk about:

-- why did you choose to organize your data schemas/models in this particular way?
+- Why did you choose to organize your data schemas/models in a particular way?
-- can talk a bit about the "harder" routes that you worked on — harder is completely subjective, so feel free to get creative here!
+- Feel free to talk a bit about the "harder" routes that you worked on and how you approached them — harder is completely subjective, so feel free to get creative here!
-- how did you decide on certain response codes?
+- How did you decide on certain response codes?

 This should be at most a page, so feel free to be brief!